robertoparodo/date_operations/readme.md

   - Minutes
   - Seconds
 - Determine the day of the week for a given date.
 - Add days, months, or years to a date.
-- Remove years to a date.
+- Remove days, months, or years to a date
 - Validate date existence and format.
 - Compare two dates to check if one is greater than, less than, or equal to the other.
 - Includes three custom error classes for better exception handling.